-Salzburg, lovely in summer as well as in winter and crammed full with culture, castles, monuments and history reaching back many centuries.
+Salzburg is lovely in summer and winter and is crammed with culture, castles, monuments and history for centuries.

-Birth place of Wolfgang Amadeus Mozart and many other musicians, writers, painters, sculptors and architects have lived here.
-It is thanks to them the city is one of the most important cultural centers in Europe.
+The birthplace of Wolfgang Amadeus Mozart and many other musicians, writers, painters, sculptors and architects have lived here.

 The highlight, as far as opera, drama and classical music are concerned the annual “Salzburger Festspiele”.

-The first festival took place on 22nd of August 1920 with the performance of what is to this day the `center piece`: Hugo von Hoffmannsthals´s play “Jedermann” (Every man).
+The first festival took place on the 22nd of August 1920 with the performance of what is to this day the `centre piece`: Hugo von Hoffmannsthals’s play “Jedermann” (Every Man).

-It´s the story of a very rich and selfish man who, during a banquet, is visited by Death who takes him away.
+It’s the story of a wealthy and selfish man who, during a banquet, is visited by Death, who takes him away.

-However, he is allowed to choose company to go with him and is subsequently abandoned by everybody, his servants, his lovers and even his money.
+However, he is allowed to choose a company to accompany him and is subsequently abandoned by everybody, his servants, his lovers and even his money.

 The play is performed on the beautiful Domplatz (Cathedral Square).

-Many more plays, operas and concerts are being performed during the summer music festival Salzburg in other venues like the “Felsenreitschule” and “Grosse Schauspielhaus”.
+Many more plays, operas and concerts are being performed during Salzburg’s summer music festival in other venues like the “Felsenreitschule” and “Grosse Schauspielhaus”.

-Since instigation the Festspiele have become an international event, particularly from the 60s onwards under world famous conductor Herbert von Karajan.
+Since instigation, the Festspiele has become an international event, particularly from the 60s onwards, under world-famous conductor Herbert von Karajan.

 A predominantly baroque city

-As far as architecture is concerned, Salzburg is a predominantly baroque city with all the opulence the style implies.
+Regarding architecture, Salzburg is a predominantly baroque city with all the luxury the style implies.

-Starting with the Dom which in it´s present form was inaugurated on 25th September 1628 with a 8 day festival, supposedly one of the biggest the city has ever seen.
+It starts with the Dom, which in its present form was inaugurated on 25th September 1628 with an 8-day festival, supposedly one of the biggest the city has ever seen.

-3 portals, 5 bells with individual names and 5 separate organs are only some of the many awesome features of the cathedral.
+Three portals, five bells with individual names and five separate organs are only some of the many fantastic features of the cathedral.

-Make you way to the 11th century “Festung Hohensalzburg” which towers over the city.
+Make your way to the 11th-century “Festung Hohensalzburg”, which towers over the city.

-If you are so inclined you can make the ascent on foot from the wonderful baroque landscaped Mirabell Park, but only if you are into hiking.
+If you are inclined, you can make the ascent on foot from the wonderful baroque landscaped Mirabell Park, but only if you are into hiking.

-Luckily there is a cable car which takes you to the top without any effort.
+Luckily there is a cable car that takes you to the top without effort.

 The luxury and famous Hotel Sacher